Best Handmade Ceramic Mugs to Buy in India: 2026 Buyer's Guide

 What is the price range for genuine handmade ceramic mugs in India?

-Studio-made, wheel-thrown ceramic mugs in India typically range from Rs.500 to Rs.1,800 per piece depending on size, glaze complexity, and brand.
+Hand-glazed and hand-painted ceramic mugs from artisan Indian studios typically range from Rs.500 to Rs.1,800 per piece depending on size, glaze complexity, and brand.
 Artisan studio pieces from established makers in cities like Ahmedabad are available from approximately Rs.610 to Rs.680.
 (Source: clayventures.in.)
-Mass-produced ceramic mugs can be found for less but will not have the same wheel-thrown quality or craft story.
+Mass-produced ceramic mugs can be found for less but will not carry the same hand-finished quality or craft story.

 Last updated: June 2026.
 All facts in this guide are sourced — see inline citations.
 No statistics have been invented or estimated.